trustd-solutions/jobs/roles/jr-sre.md

 # Junior Site Reliability Engineer (Remote)

-## What we do?
+## What do we do?
 - We are a DevOps Consulting company.
 Our clients hire us as a permanent outsourced DevOps partner.
-- We specialize in working with Kubernetes and cloud-native projects in the major Cloud providers and our engineers enjoy wearing many technology hats of a small boutique firm without the corporate headaches.
+- We specialize in working with Kubernetes and cloud-native projects in the major Cloud providers.
+Our engineers enjoy wearing many technology hats of a small boutique firm without the corporate headaches.

-- If you want to make fast-paced decisions, work in a thriving environment with technologies like EKS/GKE, Terraform, Helm, CI/CD, and learn alongside a group of amazing people...
-Apply now!
+If you want to work in a thriving fast-paced environment with technologies like EKS/GKE, Terraform, Helm, Argo/Flux and learn alongside a group of amazing people, Apply now!

-## Duties
+## Responsibilities
 - [ ] Above all things, LEARN from our fellow SREs
 - [ ] Build and maintain tools for deployment, monitoring, and operations
 - [ ] Troubleshoot and resolve issues in client lower and production environments